-Earlier this year, the Alienware Aurora got a much-needed design refresh that made the company's flagship desktop as sleek, curvy and stylish as the Alienware gaming laptops.
+Earlier this year, the Alienware Aurora got a much-needed design refresh that made the company's flagship desktop as sleek, curvy and stylish as the Alienware gaming laptops, which are some of the best gaming laptops you can buy.
 Now, Alienware has infused that improved design with AMD power for the first time in years.
 The result is the Alienware Aurora R10 Ryzen Edition ($3,629 as tested), an attractive powerhouse that offers improved lighting and airflow, while maintaining the painless upgradability of previous models.

 We've long considered the Aurora to be the best gaming PC you can buy, and the new Aurora R10 Ryzen Edition is one of the line's best iterations yet.
 Just be ready to pay up if you want to experience this PC at its full potential.

 Alienware Aurora R10 price and configurations